datasciencedynamics/eda_toolkit_docs/source/eda_plots.rst

     - Font sizes are specified in absolute points and may appear small on large figures or dense subplot grids.

-Conditional Density Plot Example
+Grouped Density Plot Example
 -------------------------------------

-In the example below, the ``conditional_histograms`` function is used to compare the distributions of several numeric features conditioned on income category.
+In the example below, the ``grouped_distributions`` function is used to compare the distributions of several numeric features conditioned on income category.
-The grouping variable ``"income"`` is binary (``"<=50K"`` vs ``">50K"``), making it suitable for conditional overlay plots.
+The grouping variable ``"income"`` is binary (``"<=50K"`` vs ``">50K"``), making it suitable for grouped overlay plots.

 The selected features include demographic and financial attributes: